Imaad18/Sonar-Rock-vs-Mine-Classification/README.md

 # Installation

-1.Clone this repository
+1. Clone this repository

-2.Install the required packages:
+2. Install the required packages:

 pip install -r requirements.txt

-3.Download the sonar dataset (sonar data.csv) and place it in the same directory as the app
+3. Download the sonar dataset (sonar data.csv) and place it in the same directory as the app

 # Usage